Monday, December 25, 2023

 • Closer attention to detail, so higher quality

-When an item’s intended to express love, highlight the handcrafted aspects.
+If an item is intended to express love, highlight the handcrafted aspects.
 In times of widespread consumer doubts about personal control, such as during a natural disaster or pandemic, deemphasize the handcrafted aspects.
 Also stay aware that even in stable times, some individuals may feel low personal control.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.